devadarta/instagram-dio/README.md

-# Fork of Instagram of DIO 🙃
+# DIO's Instagram Fork 🙃
 This is the Flexbox class repository, which has the Instagram login iterface!

 ## Preview